We forget things. Our memories are weak. It’s a feature, not a glitch.

-I thought that maybe I should be better.
-I thought that maybe I wasn’t ever sick.
-That maybe I imagined it.
-I thought that maybe I was always fine.
-I thought that maybe I should apologize to the people in my life for all the drama.
+I thought that maybe I should be better, more recovered by now.
+Maybe I wasn’t ever sick?
+Maybe it was a mistake, maybe I imagined things or exaggerated their severity?
+Maybe I was always fine?
+Perhaps I should apologize to the people in my life for all the drama?

+But why do we forget?
 Why can’t we always hold the reality of our memories in front of us always?